"The first step in investment: a low-cost third pillar fund."

 Taavi Lepmets is an investor.
 Since the 1990s, Taavi has been investing into early-phase technologies, and is still on the lookout for new avenues today.

-Taavet Hinrikus is a co-founder of Transferwise.
+Taavet Hinrikus is a co-founder of Wise.
 Taavet believes in simple, clear and transparent solutions and is helping to make money transfers and currency exchange easier and more convenient for everyone.